openthread/openthread/src/cli/README.md

 Add a valid prefix to the Network Data.

 * s: Stable flag
-* prf: Default router preference, which may be: 'high', 'med', or 'low'.
+* prf: Default Router Preference, which may be: 'high', 'med', or 'low'.

 ```bash
 > route add 2001:dead:beef:cafe::/64 pvsr 0